Skip to Main Content

 Which Citation Manager to Use

-There are many citation managers that you can choose from, all with particular pros and cons.
+There are many citation managers that you can choose from!
 This guide will focus on three citation managers: Endnote, Zotero, and Mendeley.

-EndNote Desktop Free for TXST students, staff, faculty Unlimited Yes
+• Free for TXST students, staff, and faculty

 Other than the basic chart on this page, there are many comparison charts on the internet.
 NOTE that many comparison charts review Endnote Desktop, NOT Endnote Web.
 Here are some helpful places to start: